Please view the frequently asked questions below regarding Dining, Conferences and Campus Events (DCCE) for Fall 2020.

 How is DCCE working to create a safe and healthy dining experience for the student’s return this Fall?

-With best-practice professional guidance, we have made a number of changes to the Bates dining program for Fall 2020.
+With best-practice professional guidance, we have made a number of changes to the Bates dining program.
 We have:

 - Opened additional dining facilities to ensure physical distancing;